Todd Wagner with Danubius

 sitting on the sidelines.

-Traditional Hungarian dancing enjoyed a revival
+Traditional Hungarian dancing

 to aggravate their Russian “guests” through cultural expression.

-These dances are mostly couple dances, although
+These dances are mostly

-there are men’s
+couple dances, although there are men’s

 solo dances, women’s